 else

 where 1 and shall not exceed .

+When the DCI size for DCI format 1_0 in USS is derived from the initial BWP with size but applied to another active BWP with size of , a downlink type 1 resource block assignment field consists of a resource indication value (RIV) corresponding to a starting resource block and a length in terms of virtually contiguously allocated resource blocks .

+The resource indication value is defined by

+if then

+else

+where, and where shall not exceed .

+If , K is the maximum value from set {1, 2, 4, 8} which satisfies ; otherwise K = 1.

 5.1.2.3 Physical resource block (PRB) bundling

-A UE may assume that precoding granularity is multiple resource blocks in the frequency domain.

-Precoding Resource Block Group (PRGs) partition the carrier bandwidth part i with consecutive PRBs can be equal to one of the values among {2, 4, wideband}.
-Actual number of consecutive PRBs in each PRG could be one or more.
+A UE may assume that precoding granularity is consecutive resource blocks in the frequency domain. can be equal to one of the values among {2, 4, wideband}.

-for each carrier bandwidth part is equal to 2 PRBs unless configured by the higher layer parameter prb-BundlingType.
-When receiving PDSCH scheduled by PDCCH with CRC scrambled by SI-RNTI, RA-RNTI, P-RNTI or TC-RNTI, the UE shall assume that is equal to 2 PRBs.

 If is determined as "wideband", the UE is not expected to be scheduled with non-contiguous resource allocation and the UE may assume that the same precoding is applied to the allocated resource.